Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 ```

 ### Connecting to Azurite without Connection String shortcut
-You can connect to azurite manually without using the connection string shortcut by specifiying the service URL, and `AzureNamedKeyCredential`  or a custom Connection String.
-When connecting to Azurite this way, the Azure Tables Client SDK doesn't set up `allowInsecureConnection` automatically and it would need to be set manually in case Azurite runs in an `http` endpoint.
+You can connect to azurite manually without using the connection string shortcut by specifying the service URL and `AzureNamedKeyCredential` or a custom connection string.
+However, `allowInsecureConnection` will need to be set manually in case Azurite runs in an `http` endpoint.

 ```typescript
 import { TableClient, AzureNamedKeyCredential } from "@azure/data-tables"